 In August of 2011 I opened back up under a new business name, Woolley Communications, LLC

-This Spring of 2021 will make 50 years in business for me.
+June of 2021 makes 50 years in business for me.
 During the last 21 years I have specialized in computers.
 I have seen many local computer shops come and go, but Woolley Communications, LLC is still open for business.
 We have desktop and laptop computers for sale, we are a full time computer repair shop, and we try to be the best of all local computer stores.
 This Web Site tells "The Rest of the Story".